Syte1/Syte1/README.md

 ### Glad to see you here!
-Hi there!
-My name is Belal Kourkmas, and I am a software developer based in Vancouver, BC.
-I have experience working with a variety of programming languages and frameworks, including Python, Java, JavaScript, C, HTML/CSS, Django, REST, React, MongoDB, Node.js, Express, JavaFX, and FXGL.
+I'm Belal Kourkmas, a software developer from Vancouver, BC, with experience in a variety of programming languages and frameworks, including Python, Java, JavaScript, C, HTML/CSS, Django, REST, React, MongoDB, Node.js, Express, JavaFX, and FXGL.

-Currently, I am in my final term in BCIT's Computer Systems Technology program, specializing in Cloud, and will graduate in December 2023.
+I'm currently completing my final term in BCIT's Computer Systems Technology program, specializing in Cloud, and will graduate in December 2023.

-At Clarius Mobile Health, I gained experience in back-end development on a cloud platform using Python (Django REST Framework) and JavaScript with Docker and various other services.
-During my time there, I enabled automatic violation testing on GitHub by resolving 1500+ wemake-python-styleguide violations, streamlining code review processes.
-I also implemented unit tests, fixed features for the front and back end, and ensured data validation to prevent potential client issues.
-Through these efforts, I reduced technical debt and improved overall code quality, resulting in enhanced system stability, scalability, and long-term maintainability.
-Additionally, I have worked as a teacher's assistant and marker for a programming course at the British Columbia Institute of Technology.
+At Clarius Mobile Health, I worked on back-end development of a cloud platform using Python (Django REST Framework) and JavaScript with Docker and various other services.
+During my time there, I resolved 1500+ wemake-python-styleguide violations to streamline code review processes, implemented unit tests, and fixed features for the front and back end to ensure data validation and prevent potential client issues.
+I'm also experienced in teaching, having worked as a TA and marker for a programming course at BCIT.

-Outside of work, I enjoy working on personal projects, such as a snack exchanging web app, a Java game, an OpenAI Discord bot, React web applications, and an OpenCV program.
-I am passionate about technology, improvement, and problem-solving, and often work on projects for fun.
+In my free time, I work on personal projects, including a snack exchanging web app, a Java game, an OpenAI Discord bot, React web applications, and an OpenCV program.
+My passion for technology, improvement, and problem-solving drives me to constantly work on new projects and enhance my skills.

-Please feel free to check out my technical skills, work history, and projects, or visit my portfolio at Syte1.github.io/.
-If you have any questions or would like to connect, please feel free to reach out to me on LinkedIn at LinkedIn.com/in/belalk/.
+Feel free to check out my projects here or by visiting my portfolio at [Syte1.github.io](https://syte1.github.io/) (Videos included).
+If you have any questions or would like to connect, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/belalk/).

 <br/>